d4v3y0rk/llm_catcher/README.md

 # LLM Catcher

-LLM Catcher is a Python library that uses Large Language Models to diagnose and provide helpful explanations for exceptions in both FastAPI applications and CLI scripts.
+A Python library that uses LLMs to diagnose and explain exceptions in real-time.

 ## Installation